-It is essential that Canada do its fair share to prevent a climate crisis.
+It is essential that Canada do its global fair share to prevent a climate crisis.

 Climate action is critical and must take precedence over economic development.